AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

   </tr>
   <tr>
    <td>Limit</td>
-   <td> <p>Set the maximum number of events <span>Workfront Fusion</span> returns during one execution cycle.</p> </td>
+   <td> <p>Set the maximum number of events Workfront Fusion returns during one execution cycle.</p> </td>
   </tr>
  </tbody>
 </table>

 #### Get an event

-This action module `returns the metadata for a single event in the specified calendar`.
+This action module returns the metadata for a single event in the specified calendar.

 You specify the calendar and event.

 The module returns the ID of the event and all associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.